supunvimukthi/ChatApp/README.md

 # ChatApp
-A simple realtime chat app using react native framework.
+A simple realtime chat app using react native framework and typescript.

-API config file contains the require CHAT API for the app which is deployed on heroku using node js.
+API config file contains the required CHAT API for the app which is deployed on heroku using node js.